Korosten: The Holocaust

 In 1939, the Jewish population of Korosten was 10,991 (36% of its total population).
-On 10 August 1941 (3 days after Wehrmacht fourses entered the city), 53 Jews were rounded up and shot in the city.
+On 10 August 1941 (3 days after Wehrmacht forces entered the city), 53 Jews were rounded up and shot in the city.
 The German military administration formed a city government with auxiliary Ukrainian police.
-The latter was formed out of the local citizens and took an active part in all “Jewish actions”.
+The latter was formed out of the local citizens and took an active part in all "Jewish actions".
 On 20 August, another 160 Jewish civilians were shot.
 On 27 August, 238 Jews were executed, and on 10 September 1941, about a thousand Jewish men, women and children were killed.
 In late October 1941, the power passed to the German Civil administration.
 Korosten became an administrative centre of the gebiet, a part of the larger Zhitomir general district, Reichskommissariat Ukraine.
-Soon after the occupation of Korosten “a Jewish residential area” (an open ghetto) was formed.
-In total, over 6,000 Korosten Jews were killed between 1941-1942.
+Soon after the occupation of Korosten "a Jewish residential area" (an open ghetto) was formed.
+In total, over 6,000 Korosten Jews were killed between 1941 and 1942.
 Other killings in central Ukraine soon followed.